ABOUT SOBRIETY FOUNDATION

-Founded in 2012, Sobriety Foundation, formerly SOL Scholarship Foundation, helps Utahn adults with substance abuse disorders find successful, sustained recovery from drug and/or alcohol dependence.
-Substance abuse is one of the critical public health programs of our time.
+Founded in 2012, Sobriety Foundation, formerly SOL Scholarship Foundation, helps adults residing in Utah, with substance use disorders with sober living costs through scholarships.
+Substance misuse is one of the critical public health epidemics of our time.
 In the 2016 Division of Substance Abuse and Mental Health Annual Report, it showed that 134,172 adults in Utah needed treatment for drug or alcohol dependence, but the public system could only serve 13,400 individuals.
-The Sobriety Foundation helps close the gap and offer a way to sustainable sobriety where public funding isn’t able to meet the need.
-Annually, we are able to support about 60 individuals in our program and our vision to increase that number each year.
+Due to limited funding, we currently can only fund 23% of our applicants.

 Addiction requires long-term, ongoing care.
 Successful recovery often involves making significant changes to one’s life to create a supportive environment that avoids substance use or misuse cues or triggers.
 This can involve changing jobs or housing, finding new friends who are supportive of one’s recovery, and engaging in activities that do not involve substance use.
 When the Foundation awards a recipient, the individual is placed in sober living housing with individuals on the same path which helps them resist relapse and rebuild lives that may have been devastated by years of substance misuse.

 Individuals in early recovery can be emotionally and economically vulnerable.
 Oftentimes the transition from residential substance use disorder treatment can be difficult without the proper support system in place.
 Many individuals do not have safe and adequate housing options and rely on the structure of sober living and other supportive services during this transition.
 It is the goal of the Sobriety Foundation to provide support to individuals during this transition in order to improve outcomes, communities and ultimately save lives.